kahypar/kahypar/README.md

 What is a Hypergraph?
 What is Hypergraph Partitioning?
 -----------
 Hypergraphs are a generalization of graphs, where each (hyper)edge (also called net) can connect more than two vertices.
-The k-way hypergraph partitioning problem is the general- ization of the well-known graph partitioning problem: partition the vertex set into k disjoint blocks of bounded size (at most 1 + ε times the average block size), while minimizing an objective function defined on the nets.
+The k-way hypergraph partitioning problem is the generalization of the well-known graph partitioning problem: partition the vertex set into k disjoint blocks of bounded size (at most 1 + ε times the average block size), while minimizing an objective function defined on the nets.

 The two most prominent objective functions are the cut-net and the connectivity (or λ − 1) metrics.
 Cut-net is a straightforward generalization of the edge-cut objective in graph partitioning (i.e., minimizing the sum of the weights of those nets that connect more than one block).
 The connectivity metric additionally takes into account the actual number λ of blocks connected by a net.
-By summing the λ − 1-values of all nets, one accurately models the total communication volume of parallel sparse matrix-vector multiplication and once more gets a metric that reverts to edge-cut for plain graphs.
+By summing the (λ − 1)-values of all nets, one accurately models the total communication volume of parallel sparse matrix-vector multiplication and once more gets a metric that reverts to edge-cut for plain graphs.